 “Good friends, good books, and a sleepy conscience: this is the ideal life.”

 Ah!
 The last word ‘review’ is what this write-up is all about.
 Yes, I take a lot of time to review the books which the authors send across to me.
-Usually it ranges from 2-5 days, but lately, a couple of times I have overshot the deadline by more than a month.
+Usually, it ranges from 2-5 days, but lately, a couple of times I have overshot the deadline by more than a month.
 If a book is based on mythology then it is sure to be delayed!
-Not that I do it deliberately, but because I believe in reading a book, researching a little on the other works of the writer and then analysing it in a favourable atmosphere and in the right frame of mind.
+Not that I do it deliberately, but because I believe in reading a book, researching a little on the other works of the writer, and then analyzing it in a favourable atmosphere with the right frame of mind.

 I believe that the following factors can negatively influence the verdict of a reviewer :